TraceMachina/nativelink/README.md

 This project is still under active development, but has passed into the "Alpha" stage of development.
 All major components do work as expected and no major API changes are expected.

-As of November 18th, 2021 the following things are in need of fixing or should be noted by any users:
+As of July 21st, 2022 the following things are in need of fixing or should be noted by any users:
-* Uses nightly build of the Rust compiler version: `2021-11-01`.
-This is because this project is sufficiently tested and any bugs found in the rust compiler could be reported back to the community.
-As this project reaches maturity this will likely be phased out and we'll start using a stable version of the rust compiler.
-* Although all the configurations do work from unit test and local testing perspective, they have not been tested heavily in production environments yet.
-Please report any bugs that are discovered.
+* More testing is needed in a production system.

 ## History